All pages

 DW Akademie

 "Since August 2021, the Afghan media sector has faced a brutal clampdown by the new Taliban authorities.
-At least 50 journalists and media workers have been arbitrarily detained since the Taliban took power, as stated by Reporters Without Borders, and the International Federation of Journalists reported that at least seven journalists were killed within three months following the Taliban takeover.
+At least 50 journalists and media workers have been arbitrarily detained since the Taliban took power, as by Reporters Without Borders, and the International Federation of Journalists that at least seven journalists were killed within three months following the Taliban takeover.

 Against the backdrop of a highly precarious situation for journalists, a severe economic crisis is unfolding within Afghan media houses, according to a survey on the current state of the media sector in Afghanistan conducted by DW Akademie and partner organizations."